 Parenting can be a thankless job, especially during the college years.
 It involves a lot of giving and taking very little in return.
 Often when troubles become too much for a freshman to handle (a flunked test, ended relationship, and a shrunken t-shirt all in one day), the only place to turn, write, or dial is home.
 Often, unfortunately, this is the only time that the urge to communicate is felt so strongly, so you never get to hear about the "A" paper, the new girlfriend/boyfriend, or the domestic triumph.
-In these times of crisis, but after the catharsis is over they very well may return to their normal routine, relieved and enlightened, while you inherit the burden of worry.
-Be patient with these nothing-is-going-right- I-hate-this-place phone calls or letters.
+Be patient with these nothing-is-going-right- I-hatethis-place phone calls or letters.
 You're providing a real service as an advice dispenser, sympathetic ear, or punching bag.
 Granted, it's a service that makes you feel lousy, but it works wonders for a frustrated student.
 As we said before, parenting can be a thankless job.